MarcosNicolau/node-js-typescript-setup/README.md

-# Typescript Node js server setup
+# Typescript Node js setup

 This is the usual configuration I always end up doing when creating services with nodejs and typescript.

+You can also use it for a package.

 ## How to run it